walkenho/LaTeXStripper/README.md

 # LaTeXStripper
 A python module to get rid of LaTeX code in .tex files.

-This can e.g. be used to be able to run originally LaTeX formatted text through a bag-of-words algorithm and get reasonable results.
+This can be used to prepare text written using LaTeX for statistical text-analysis using for example a bag-of-words algorithm.